MNagaHarshithRao/DiamondPricePrediction/README.md

 - Utilize multiple machine learning models to compare prediction performance.
 - Data preprocessing and feature engineering for improved model accuracy.
 - Model evaluation using standard metrics (e.g., RMSE, MAE).
+- **XGBoost** is used as one of the models to predict diamond prices due to its high performance in regression tasks.

 ## Dataset
 The dataset used for this project contains information about diamonds and their attributes, including: